The Long Breakup

-The Long Breakup is a long term documentary film directed by Katya Soldak which premiered at the 2020 East Oregon Film Festival.
+The Long Breakup is a long term documentary film about Russia–Ukraine relations directed by Katya Soldak which premiered at the 2020 East Oregon Film Festival.

 The documentary was broadcast in a German version titled Das Ukraine-Dilemma on the television channel Arte at the end of March 2022.

 Synopsis

-Ukrainian journalist Katya Soldak, currently living in New York City and working for Forbes magazine, chronicles Ukraine's history.
+The documentary film was written and directed by Ukrainian-born, New York City-based Katya Soldak.
+Soldak works for Forbes.

 The film explores the complex relationship between Ukraine and Russia, particularly in the aftermath of end of Soviet Union.
-It features interviews with ordinary citizens (foremost the filmmakres family and friends), politicians and experts.
-They all providie insight into their perspectives and experiences.
+It features interviews with ordinary citizens (especially the filmmaker's family and friends), politicians and experts.

-Through personal stories and analysis of historical and political factors, "The Long Breakup" sheds light on the tensions and challenges facing Ukraine and its people.
-Overall, the film presents a nuanced and thought-provoking exploration of a complex and ongoing crisis with its Russian–Ukrainian wars.
+Through personal stories and analysis of historical and political factors, The Long Breakup sheds light on the tensions and challenges facing Ukraine and its people.

 Reception

-John Rash, an editorial writer and columnist for StarTribune, writes that the film “gives context to conflict in Ukraine” and that it “shows how Ukraine’s history has been shaped by its relationship with Russia”.
+John Rash, an editorial writer and columnist for Star Tribune, writes that the film “gives context to conflict in Ukraine” and that it “shows how Ukraine’s history has been shaped by its relationship with Russia”.

 The European public service channel Arte writes, the journalist Katya Soldak tells of the attempts of her home country, Ukraine, to emancipate itself from its overpowering neighbor Russia.